vmware/vmware-aria-operations-integration-sdk/doc/mp-build.md

 ### Logs
 Logs from build process are written to the `logs/build.log` file.
 This is useful for debugging purposes in case the build fails.

-### Next steps
-While `mp-build` catches many issues, there is always the possibility of running into an unexpected error.
-Going through the debug logs might help resolve the issue.
-If the error isn't related to an individual configuration issue or isn't evident, please open a `Q & A` discussion on the [GitHub Discussions page](https://github.com/vmware/vmware-aria-operations-integration-sdk/discussions) that describes the issue you are having.